kimikadze/plot-character-interaction/README.md

 * a book file in plain `txt` format
 * a text file with character names.
 Each name should be on a separate line.
 Because the program does not implement reliable NER, it is better if you use names of a single token.

+Depending on how many characters your book have, you need to modify a list variable `labels` on line 97.
+Basically, for each character given in the `names.txt` file, there should be a separate letter.

 Run it as:

 ```bash